Academic Handwriting OCR | Convert Research Manuscripts to...

 Understanding what handwriting OCR can and cannot do for academic research helps establish realistic expectations.
 This isn't technology that eliminates the need for scholarly judgment or source verification.
 It's a tool designed to accelerate specific parts of the research workflow while preserving the critical role of expert analysis.

-The table below shows typical performance across common academic document types:
+The first table shows typical performance across common academic document types:

 What It Handles Well